 • President Teddy Roosevelt and naturalist John Muir in 1903.
 Roosevelt, an avid outdoorsman, was the nation’s first glamper.
 He was a big fan of Muir’s writing and the two camped together at Yosemite as the nation followed along through vivid newspaper accounts.
 Reporters were now covering travel as an American pastime.
 Photo: National Park Service

 • Camping in Yosemite Valley in the 1920s.
 Photo: PBS

 • In the ‘30s, the Works Progress Administration (WPA) commissioned a series of posters to stimulate tourism.
 “See America” encouraged Americans to visit their national treasures.
 You can buy reproductions of these classic posters from Ranger Doug’s Enterprises, among many other vendors.
 Photo: National Geographic

-• Early vacationers fled to the shores for R&R. Beaches these days are crowded with hotels and mansions but you can still get away to the rugged coast, even in California, at places like Costanoa in Big Sur.
+• Early vacationers fled to the shores for R&R. Beaches these days are crowded with hotels and mansions but you can still get away to the rugged coast, even in California, at places like Costanoa, in Pescadero about an hour north of Big Sur.
 Photo: Costanoa

 • More comfy camping at Santa Barbara’s El Capitan Cabins.
 One review on Trip Advisor complained of El Capitan: “Nice cabins but there’s not much to do here.”
 Exactly.
 Photo: Gwen Barba for LA2Day.com